awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. On the navigation menu, choose **Contact flows**\.

 1. Under **Amazon Lex**, select the Region of your Amazon Lex classic bot from the dropdown, and then select your Amazon Lex classic bot\.
-It’s name will have the suffix “\(Classic\)”\.
+It’s name will have the suffix "\(Classic\)"\.
 Then choose **Add Lex Bot**\.

 ------

-## Create a contact flow and add your Amazon Lex bot<a name="lex-bot-create-flow-add-bot"></a>
+## Create a flow and add your Amazon Lex bot<a name="lex-bot-create-flow-add-bot"></a>

 **Important**
 If you're using an Amazon Lex V2 bot, your language attribute in Amazon Connect must match the language model used to build your Lex bot\.
 This is different than Amazon Lex \(Classic\)\.
 Use a [Set voice](set-voice.md#set-voice-lexv2bot) block to indicate the Amazon Connect language model, or use a [Set contact attributes](set-contact-attributes.md) block\.

-Next, create a new contact flow that uses your Amazon Lex bot\.
+Next, create a new flow that uses your Amazon Lex bot\.
 When you create the contact flow, you configure the message played to callers\.

 1. Log in to your Amazon Connect instance with an account that has permissions for contact flows and Amazon Lex bots\.

-1. On the navigation menu, choose **Routing, Contact flows, Create contact flow**, and type a name for the flow\.
+1. On the navigation menu, choose **Routing, Flows, Create Flow**, and type a name for the flow\.

 1. Under **Interact**, drag a [Get customer input](get-customer-input.md) block onto the designer, and connect it to the **Entry point block**\.

 1. Click the **Get customer input** block to open it\.
 Choose **Text to speech or chat text, Enter text**\.

 1. Type a message that provides callers with information about what they can do\.
-For example, use a message that matches the intents used in the bot, such as “To check your account balance, press or say 1\.
-To speak to an agent, press or say 2\.”
+For example, use a message that matches the intents used in the bot, such as "To check your account balance, press or say 1\.
+To speak to an agent, press or say 2\."
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/lex-get-customer-input.png)

 1. Select the **Amazon Lex** tab\.